Brilliant Non-Toxic Stain Remover For Baby Clothes

 |12 Ingredients rated A-C|

 This is a powder product with one ingredient.
-To use, simply make a paste and add it onto the stain.
+To use, simply make a paste and add it to the stain.
 You can also add it to your regular wash as a booster agent.

 You can also use washing soda around the house just as you would use baking soda.